Tuesday, June 29, 2010

 exception of Lydgate, who refers to Seneca’s tragedies several times in Fall

-.
+of Princes.
 Interest in Seneca’s tragedies does appear to have taken root

 more strongly, however, in fourteenth century Italy, where, at the behest of the